Gudov/wallpaper/README.md

 # wallpaper
-This app create window between wallpaper and icons, and connect openGL to one, to example i draw siple paricle
+This app connect to window between wallpaper and icons, and create openGL context.
+To example i draw siple paricle